Slice raises $6M to help young Indians pay digitally and build credit score – TechCrunch

 Tens of millions of people like Nayeem in India today can’t get a credit card.
 They have lived much of their lives on debit cards and with little to no credit score.
 There are close to 1 billion debit cards in use in India today, but only about 50 million credit cards in circulation.
 Even as scores of startups today are trying to bridge this gap, very few are serving the young demographic.

-Eventually, Nayeem came across a startup called Slice, which provided him with a Slice Card that for all intents and purposes, serves as a credit card.
-For more than a year now, he has been using Slice’s offering and his experience has been “wonderful,” he told TechCrunch.
+Eventually, Nayeem came across a startup called Slice, which provided him with a Slice Card that for all intents and purposes serves as a credit card.
+For more than a year now, he has been using Slice’s offering, and his experience has been “wonderful,” he told TechCrunch.

 Slice offers a prepaid card that comes with a pre-approved credit line, Rajan Bajaj, co-founder and CEO of the four-year-old startup, told TechCrunch in an interview.
 The Koramangala-headquartered startup focuses on people like Nayeem — young demography comprising mostly of students, freelancers, startup employees and blue-collar workers.

 Bajaj said more than 250,000 customers use Slice’s card today.
-In the course of a month, an average user performs about 10 transactions to digital services such as Swiggy and music apps and spends about Rs 10,000 ($132).
+In the course of a month, an average user performs about 10 transactions to digital services, such as Swiggy and music apps, and spends about Rs 10,000 ($132).
 As users spend more, Slice increases their monthly limit to up to Rs 100,000 ($1,320).

 But giving these users a card is only part of the value proposition.
 The biggest attraction perhaps for users is that they are able to build credit scores, which would eventually make them eligible for better credit cards from other firms and banks, and enable them to secure loans for various purposes.
 In about six months with Slice, most users have a credit score of more than 700, said Bajaj.

-The startup also offers users the ability to secure small sachet of loan products and pay them at zero-cost interest and track their expenses.
+The startup also offers users the ability to secure a small sachet of loan products and pay them at zero-cost interest and track their expenses.

 On Thursday, Slice announced it had raised $6 million in a pre-Series B financing round.
-The round was led by Japan-based Gunosy, while the U.S.-headquartered EMVC, Kunal Shah of CRED, Better Capital, and existing investor Singapore-headquartered Das Capital participated in it.
-It also counts Blume Ventures, Traxcn Labs, and China’s Finup among its investors.
+The round was led by Japan-based Gunosy, while the U.S.-headquartered EMVC, Kunal Shah of CRED, Better Capital and existing investor Singapore-headquartered Das Capital participated.
+It also counts Blume Ventures, Traxcn Labs and China’s Finup among its investors.

 Bajaj said Slice plans to deploy the fresh capital to expand its reach.
-It plans to reach 500,000 young customers in the next one year.
+It plans to reach 500,000 young customers in the next year.

 Raising capital at the height of a global pandemic is a testament to Slice’s technology to determine the creditworthiness of customers and its underwriting methodology, he said.
-But Bajaj cautioned that he expects to see slightly more number of defaults in the coming months due to local conditions and new rules.
+But Bajaj cautioned that he expects to see slightly more defaults in the coming months due to local conditions and new rules.

 But for Slice, formerly known as SlicePay, that figure would still remain below 5%, and the startup, which has been profitable since last year, is well positioned to navigate it.

-“We believe slice has a sustainable advantage as it has decoded young credit users’ demands and has built a deep understanding of credit risk and low-cost distribution using technology,” said Yuki Maniwa, Director of Gunosy, in a statement.
+“We believe slice has a sustainable advantage as it has decoded young credit users’ demands and has built a deep understanding of credit risk and low-cost distribution using technology,” said Yuki Maniwa, director of Gunosy, in a statement.